 A first step toward closing the data gaps about child migrants and refugees is identifying who and where those children are.
 Accounting for migrant children – especially refugee children – is fundamental for their protection.
 Beginning more than a decade ago, UNHCR declared unequivocally that ”the registration of children should always be a priority when registering persons of concern to UNHCR”.
 More consistent efforts to identify the origins and destinations of child refugees are also needed, including through the adoption of consistent and reliable techniques for determining the ages of children who arrive without documentation.
 Population registers and censuses are essential tools for closing some of these gaps, particularly for non-refugee migrant children.
 As the predominant data source on international migration, every census should collect information on the country of birth, the country of citizenship, and the country of previous residence for respondents.

 A second and equally important step toward closing data gaps is improving information about the well-being of children impacted by migration and displacement.
 Outcomes related to water and sanitation, education, gender, child protection, social inclusion and health need to be assessed for migrant and refugee children and considered in relation to the outcomes to native-born children.
-Data disaggregated by migratory status will be particularly relevant to monitor progress toward the Sustainable Development Goals addressing children and families in vulnerable situations.
+Data disaggregated by migratory status will be particularly relevant to monitor progress toward the Sustainable Development Goals for children and families in vulnerable situations.
 To bolster the overall quality of information about the well-being and progress of migrant children, pertinent administrative data should be more accessible and household surveys should be adjusted to include relevant migration questions.
 New technologies and data sources also have tremendous potential to improve current knowledge about migration movements.
-Data from social media, mobile phones and other sources can provide geo-spatial and temporal information about population movements in real time, facilitating timely and more relevant responses for people on the move.
+Data from social media, mobile phones and other sources can provide geo-spatial and temporal information about population movements in real time, facilitating timely and more responses for people on the move.
 Continued investment in both new and traditional data sources will be essential to effectively meeting the rights and needs of children and families in the years to come.